BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 **Note:** The current BC Gov OpenShift cluster is configured with OpenShift SDN networking which does not support Egress Network Policies.
 It's good to understand the options but we currently can't lab and test Egress configurations.

+**todo**
+By implementing stronger security through declarative code we believe this avoids the anti-pattern of having configuration rules in a separate system - this code becomes part of your application, ensuring the consistency of “single source of truth” from your codebase.

 ## Lab Prep

 If you have any network policies in your project please delete them.
 If you are doing this from the cli you can do `oc get networkpolicy` and `oc delete networkpolicy`.
 From the web console you can see networkpolicies under the network tab.